PET HEALTH

 In the early stages of degenerative myelopathy, there aren’t a lot of obvious symptoms.
 A dog is still mobile and able to walk, and you may suspect they have arthritis before DM becomes the diagnosed culprit.

 You may notice your dog scraping their toenails on the ground while walking, with their hind paws turned under.
+Also, your dog’s response time may start to slow.4,5

 Second stage

 Dogs may start scraping their back knuckles on the ground due to difficulty with paw placement, which results in them walking on the tops of their hind paws.
-At this point, it may be time to consider a dog wheelchair to assist your dog with getting around.
+At this point, it may be time to consider a dog wheelchair to assist your dog with getting around.4,5

 Third stage